unicode-org/conformance/README.md

 functions, including them in Conformance Testing will show the degree of compatibility of actual execution.

-See [Add Dart to executors PR#65](https://github.com/unicode-org/conformance/pull/65) for am example.
+See [Add Dart to executors PR#65](https://github.com/unicode-org/conformance/pull/65) for an example.

 See also the
 [Rust executor for ICU4x 1.3 in PR#108](https://github.com/unicode-org/conformance/pull/108)